whitesource/merge-confidence/README.md

 ## How it works

-WhiteSource's hosted Renovate App has created millions of pull requests on `github.com` to help developers update their dependencies since 2017.
+Mend's hosted Renovate App has created millions of pull requests on `github.com` to help developers update their dependencies since 2017.
 We bundle and analyze metrics such as package `Age`, package `Adoption`, and `Passing` tests.
 This way we can find packages that have undeclared breaking changes.